apecloud/kubeblocks/docs/developer_docs/fault_injection/aws-fault.md

 ### Stop

-Chaos Mesh injects an `instance-stop` fault into the specified EC2 instance so that this instance will be unavailable in 3 minutes.
+The command below injects an `instance-stop` fault into the specified EC2 instance so that this instance will be unavailable in 3 minutes.

 ```bash
 kbcli fault node stop [node1] -c=aws --region=cn-northwest-1 --duration=3m